cpitsch/just-emd/README.md

 ## See Also

 - [Rust-optimal-transport](https://crates.io/crates/rust-optimal-transport)
-    - Wraps the same C++ library for the EMD
+    - Wraps the same C++ library used for the EMD
     - Also contains many more optimal transport variants which are supported by Python Optimal Transport
     - However, some of these variants require OpenBLAS, which is complicated to set up, and when disabling these features flags, the library does not compile